apposed/appose/docs/alternatives.rst

 Appose handles the IPC and shared memory, while these tools handle dependency management and environment isolation.

-UV
+uv
 ^^

 **Website:** https://github.com/astral-sh/uv

-UV is a fast Python package installer and resolver.
+uv is a fast Python package installer and resolver.

 **How Appose uses it:**